lefth/vils/README.md

 - If you remove an entire line, the corresponding file will _not_ be deleted.
 It just remains untouched.
-- You can use any character in filenames, with one special case:  backslashes have to be specified twice.
+- You can use any character except newlines in filenames, with one special case:  backslashes have to be specified twice.
 - If there are any filename collisions, you will